Cardinal Challenge Competition Rules

 - All reported issues will be reviewed and if deemed necessary penalties will be imposed upon the identified team and its sponsoring university.

-The 2020 Cardinal Challenge will be held on February 28-29, 2020 at the Louisville Marriott Downtown.
-Twelve teams will be selected to compete in the 2020 Brown-Forman Cardinal Challenge.
+The 2021 Cardinal Challenge will be held virtually on February 17-19, 2021.
+Twelve teams will be selected to compete in the 2021 Brown-Forman Cardinal Challenge.

 Deadline to apply: